Here's What's Being Done About Troubling Youth Brawls in Brampton

 If you’ve noticed an increase in parking lot brawls and youth violence in Brampton, you’re not alone.
 Some alarming videos of brawls in Brampton have gone viral in the past few months, and now, community leaders are stepping up in an effort to reduce these troubling incidents - and those that often go entirely unreported - across the city.

-In the past few months alone, there was a brawl in the Chalo!
+In this past year, there was a brawl in the Chalo!
 FreshCo plaza at Bramalea and Sandalwood, a brawl that involved sticks in the plaza near Sheridan College at McLaughlin and Steeles, and most recently, a reader reached out to inbrampton.com with a video of yet another brawl in the same plaza near Sheridan College.

 And these are just some of the incidents that Brampton residents have posted on social media in recent months.

 It’s no secret that the community is concerned.
 But it’s also true that many of these incidents are going unreported, and the perpetrators are not always caught.

 On June 22, 2018, Brampton MPs Kamal Khera, Sonia Sidhu, and Ruby Sahota brought this major issue to the Peel Police Services Board to discuss what exactly is being done about youth brawls in Brampton.

 “We know that several incidents of youth fighting in Shoppers World plaza and Sheridan College area has recently been reported,” said Khera.

 “Videos of these brawls are widely circulated on social media and many community members are concerned about the escalating violence.”

 “We have received more than hundreds of calls and emails as the community is beginning to feel that nothing is being done to ensure that they’re safe and secure.
 This is not the Brampton we know.”